 By Li Min

 Is the Word “Once Saved, Always Saved” Tenable?

 I believe many brothers and sisters in the Lord are familiar with the word “salvation” and want to be saved by believing in the Lord.
 Moreover, everyone preaches these words “Once saved, always saved.”
 Then, does once saved mean always saved?
-If we want to figure out this question, we firstly need to know if these words are right and if there is any reference in the Lord’s word?
-Whatever views we hold on, we shall not rely on our own notions and imaginations.
+If we want to figure out this question, we first need to know if these words are right and if there is any reference in the Lord’s word?
+Whatever views we hold onto, we shall not rely on our own notions and imaginations.
 Only if we find the basis fromcan we act in harmony with God’s will.